Skip to main content

 1

-Step 3: Evaluate the correct option.
-Option d suggests that cells X and Y express different receptor molecules for this particular neurotransmitter.
-This is the most likely explanation.
-Different receptors can respond differently to the same neurotransmitter.
-Some receptors can cause an IPSP when activated, while others can cause an EPSP.
+Evaluate the options: Option (d) suggests that cells X and Y express different receptor molecules for the neurotransmitter.
+This is a plausible explanation because different receptors can lead to different responses (IPSP or EPSP) to the same neurotransmitter.

 Video duration: